scalatra/scalatra-website/guides/swagger.md

 ### Adding SwaggerSupport to the FlowersController

-You'll need to enable Swagger on your FlowersController.
+You'll need to enable Swagger on your `FlowersController`.

-Let's add the SwaggerSupport trait to the FlowersController, and also make it aware of Swagger in its constructor.
+Let's add the SwaggerSupport trait to the `FlowersController`, and also make it aware of Swagger in its constructor.

 ```scala